PaddlePaddle/PaddleOCR/PPOCRLabel/README_en.md

 - If paddleocr is installed with whl, it has a higher priority than calling PaddleOCR class with paddleocr.py, which may cause an exception if whl package is not updated.

-- If you get an error starting with **objc[XXXXX]** when opening the software, it proves that your opencv version is too high.
+- For Linux users, if you get an error starting with **objc[XXXXX]** when opening the software, it proves that your opencv version is too high.
 It is recommended to install version 4.2:

 	```
 	pip install opencv-python==4.2.0.32